What Planets Are Visible Tonight? June 2026 Sky Guide

 Jupiter: the largest planet with visible moons

 Jupiter is the biggest planet in our Solar System and one of the brightest objects in the night sky.
 After Venus, it usually ranks second-brightest planet — once Venus sets, Jupiter becomes the brightest one, making it easy to spot with the naked eye, binoculars, or a small telescope.
-Unlike Mars, its brightness does not change dramatically over the course of a year.
-Jupiter will reach its peak brightness at the end of 2025 as it approaches opposition with the Sun on January 10, 2026.
-Around that time, Jupiter will also reach its maximum apparent size (47") in the sky.
-This is the best time to see Jupiter!
-The next time the planet will reach opposition is on February 11, 2027.
+Jupiter will become brighter by the end of 2026 as it approaches opposition with the Sun on February 11, 2027.

 Even a small telescope lets you feel like Galileo Galilei as you observe Jupiter and its four largest satellites — Io, Europa, Ganymede, and Callisto — known as the Galilean moons.
 Under clear, dark skies, binoculars can also reveal one or two of these moons, which shift position nightly.
 To locate them on any given evening, try the Star Walk 2 app (requires an in-app purchase for this object type) or the Sky Tonight app, where all space objects are available for free.